T3 – Safeguarding

 There must be a reasonable level of safeguarding: not too much and not too little.
 Don’t allow the need to safeguard to become an obsession for you.

 The right amount of safeguarding is not fixed but depends on the type of solutions you’re working on.
-Some are sensitive and require more safeguarding, while some require less.
+Some are sensitive and require more safeguarding, while some can be fine with less.

 Timeline